mina-lang/mina/README.md

 ```

 ### The Pointer Type
+Pointers are defined as a special type `ptr` pointing to some memory.
+It also contains information about the data it points to like type, length, capacity, etc..

 ```rust
 ptr pointer_a      = null;          // void pointer to null
 ptr pointer_b(i32) = &interger_var; // i32 pointer to to some integer value of the same size